3.1 Joining a Simulation Competition

 Players can review their performance versus competitors at any time.

 To join a Simulation Competition you must enter the Simulation Number provided to you by the Simulation Manager (usually an instructor or trainer).
+A Simulation Number is 7 or 9 digits long and looks like this 1234567 or 1234567-01.
 You only have to enter this number the first time you join.

 You may participate in multiple Simulation Competitions simultaneously.
 Simply choose the correct Simulation Number each time you wish to play.
 You only have to enter a Simulation Number once and it will be saved to make it easy for you to choose again later.